-Large brand marketers and advertisers have dominated mobile marketing campaigns as the mobile ecosystem has developed.
-Brands and agencies have demonstrated the power of adding mobile phone SMS marketing as part of their overall marketing mix to increase brand awareness.
+While small business mobile marketing is growing, large brands have dominated mobile marketing campaigns.
+Brands and agencies have demonstrated the power of adding mobile phone SMS marketing as part of their overall marketing mix to increase awareness.

 Increasing numbers of small business are launching mobile campaigns to improve campaign results among consumers who carry their mobile phones with them 24/7.
 Michael Becker calls this the “untethered engagement” unique to mobile phones.

 Mobile marketers and advertisers are learning how to better target specific consumer demographics, improve brand recognition, build better lists that convert and boost direct response to marketing campaigns using SMS mobile marketing

 Kim Dushinski with Mobile Marketing Profits, a marketing and training consulting firm, helps small businesses and entrepreneurs effectively use the mobile channel, text advertising, email and mobile websites as part of multi-channel marketing programs.